The SuperActivator Mechanism: Transformers Concentrate Reliable Concept Signals in the Tail: Provide Reliable and Localized Concept Signals

+\textbf{\super{}-Based Detector} Since our initial theoretical (Sec~\ref{sec:theory}) and empirical (Sec ~\ref{sec:introducing_supers}) findings suggest that the high-activation tail contains the most reliable concept signals, we adopt a variant of max aggregation~\citep{Tillman2025InvestigatingTP, Wu2025AxBenchSL}, which selects the strongest activation per sample, but learns a global threshold parameterized by~$\delta$:

+Intuitively, the detector flags any sample with a token in the sparse high-activation tail for $c$.
+Since performance peaks at extreme sparsity, the optimal \super{} detector is functionally max-like.
+Importantly, we do not assume this sparsity property but discover it by sweeping over $\delta$, providing a theoretically-grounded mechanistic explanation for why max aggregation works in practice, instead of a heuristic trick.

-We compare against several baseline aggregation strategies: CLS ($G_{\text{CLS}}$), which selects the [CLS] activation~\citep{Yu2024LatentCE}; MeanTok ($G_{\text{mean}}$), which averages input token activations~\citep{McKenzie2025DetectingHI}; LastTok ($G_{\text{last}}$), which selects the final input token activation~\citep{Chen2025PersonaVM}; and RandTok ($G_{\text{rand}}$), which selects a random token activation.
-We also include a prompting baseline, where \emph{LLaMA-3.2-11B-Vision-Instruct} is directly queried about the presence of each concept, bypassing concept vectors altogether~\citep{wu2025axbenchsteeringllmssimple, Robicheaux2025Roboflow100VLAM, tillman2025investigatingtaskspecificpromptssparse}.
+\textbf{Baselines and Tuning} We compare against several common aggregation strategies: CLS ($G_{\text{CLS}}$), which selects the [CLS] activation~\citep{Yu2024LatentCE}; MeanTok ($G_{\text{mean}}$), which averages input token activations~\citep{McKenzie2025DetectingHI}; LastTok ($G_{\text{last}}$), which selects the final input token activation~\citep{Chen2025PersonaVM}; and RandTok ($G_{\text{rand}}$), which selects a random token activation.
+We also include a prompting baseline, directly querying \emph{LLaMA-3.2-11B-Vision-Instruct} about each concept's presence~\citep{Wu2025AxBenchSL, Tillman2025InvestigatingTP}; see Appendix~\ref{app:concept-extraction-techniques} for details.

-The sparsity $\delta$s and model layers used at test time are calibrated on a validation set to maximize each concept's detection $F_1$-score, following prior work showing that concept separability varies across layers~\citep{Dorszewski2025FromCT, alain2018understandingintermediatelayersusing, arps-etal-2022-probing}.
-Layer selection is performed independently for each detection method.
-To make this computationally feasible, calibration is performed over a fixed grid of layers (see Appendix~\ref{app:models-embeddings} for details).
-All reported detection scores reflect the average $F_{1}$ per dataset, obtained by averaging over concepts with weights proportional to their frequency in the test set.
+For all vector-based methods, we tune the model layer and one detection hyperparameter on the validation set to maximize each concept's $F_1$ score: $\delta$ for \supers{} and the decision threshold for baseline aggregators.
+We report frequency-weighted test $F_1$ across concepts.

-As shown in Table~\ref{tab:detection_f1_summary}, our \super{} method consistently outperforms all other detection strategies on LLaMA-3.2-11B-Vision-Instruct model linear separator concepts.
-Appendix \ref{app:detection-results} provides comprehensive results, demonstrating that this trend generally holds across all concept vector types and models that we experimented with.
-Prompting is typically the next strongest method, with [CLS]-token aggregators also showing competitive performance in certain settings.
+\textbf{Detection Results} As shown in Table~\ref{tab:detection_f1_summary}, our \super{} method consistently outperforms all other detection strategies on \emph{LLaMA-3.2-11B-Vision-Instruct} linear separator concepts.
+Appendix~\ref{app:detection-results} shows similar trends across models and concept vector types.
+Prompting is usually the strongest baseline, with [CLS] aggregators competitive in some settings.